+- Library and Resource Centers

+South Coast College has a library

-- Library and Resource Centers South Coast College has a library with online research capabilities, a library reading room, and several resource centers with online research capabilities, a staffed grading resource center, dedicated staffed computer learning centers equipped with software tutorials; research assistance via computers and wireless Internet.
-It also has an online Learning Resource Center - Campus bookstore for easy access to educational materials and supplies and delivery services for online students. - Financial Aid Student Services Hub South Coast College has a designated area consisting of a reception area and two offices staffed with financial aid personnel with day and evening hours. - Student/Staff Lounges: South Coast College has a student lounge equipped with vending machines, sink, microwave oven, and refrigerator and numerous designated rooms throughout the building for relaxation and study and a staff lounge for South Coast College personnel. - Special Facilities:
+- South Coast College has a library with online research capabilities, a library reading room, and several resource centers with online research capabilities, a staffed grading resource center, dedicated staffed computer learning centers equipped with software tutorials; research assistance via computers and wireless Internet.
+It also has an online Learning Resource Center (LRC) with dedicated sections for each of its programs.

+- Campus bookstore for easy access to educational materials and supplies and delivery services for online students.

+- Financial Aid Student Services Hub

+- South Coast College has a designated area consisting of a reception area and two offices staffed with financial aid personnel with day and evening hours.

+- Student/Staff Lounges: South Coast College has a student lounge equipped with vending machines, sink, microwave oven, and refrigerator and numerous designated rooms throughout the building for relaxation and study and a staff lounge for South Coast College personnel.

+- Special Facilities:

-A courtroom for mock trials.
+- A courtroom for mock trials.

-A deposition room for mock depositions.
+- A deposition room for mock depositions.

-A medical assistant laboratory.
+- A medical assistant laboratory.

-Facilities accessible for disabled.
+- Facilities accessible for disabled.

-Free parking.
+- Free parking.